jgerity/talks/2016/computing_workgroup/intro-to-python/intro-to-python_notes.md

 * [Think Python](http://greenteapress.com/wp/think-python/)

 ### Misc.
+* Dictionaries are actually implemented a fairly sophisticated structure called a [hash table](https://en.wikipedia.org/wiki/Hash_table).
+To better understand this in the context of Python, I recommend [The Mighty Dictionary](https://www.youtube.com/watch?v=C4Kc8xzcA68), an excellent talk by Brandon Craig Rhodes presented at PyCon 2010.

 * The `code` module can be very helpful for debugging:
 ```python
 # Drop out to an interactive console, bringing the local environment with us.
 Useful for inspecting variables, etc.